sirpaulmcd/sirpaulmcd.github.io/_drafts/data-structures.md

 Hash Table Time Complexity:
 - Indexing - N/A (There is no indexing, only searching via key)
 - Searching - average case:`O(1)`, worst case:`O(n)`
-  - Given a key, a value can be found instantly.
+  - Given a key, a value can be found with a constant runtime.
 However, in a worst case scenario, the hash table has only collisions and the desired value is at the end of the linked list.
 - Inserting - average case:`O(1)`, worst case:`O(n)`
-  - If no collisions, instant.
+  - If no collisions, constant runtime.
 Worst case scenario, only collisions and the entire linked list must be traversed to check if the key already exists.
 - Deletion - average case:`O(1)`, worst case:`O(n)`
-  - If no collisions, instant.
+  - If no collisions, constant runtime.
 Worst case scenario, only collisions and the entire linked list must be traversed for the node to be removed.

+# Graph data structures

+As you have seen, nodes in a defined hierarchy can from a tree shape.
+As you will see with graphs, nodes without a defined structure form a web shape.
+Unlike trees, there are no rules regulating the connection of nodes.
+Therefore, trees are technically just specialized forms of graph.
+If that's true, why are we learning about graphs last?
+Well it's because efficient software implementations graphs used hash tables!.
+Matrices are also used in certain cases.
+However, those data structures are commonly taught in math curriculums.
+If you are a math major, you probably already know what a graph is.
+However, we'll skip that theoretical jargon for some practical software knowledge.

-# Graphs
+## Graphs

 <p align="center">
     <img src="/assets/images/data-structures-and-algorithms/data-structures/graph.png" alt="graph.png"/>